Manuscript Formatting Guide

 1.1 Articles

-Articles must be complete (rather than proposals or sample chapters) and in an electronic format (Microsoft Word document).
+Articles must be complete (rather than proposals or sample chapters) and in an electronic format (Microsoft Word).
 Authors are asked to describe the manuscript in a cover letter and indicate the expected audience.
 Submissions are evaluated for originality, contribution to a significant national security issue, and appropriateness for the overall publishing program of NDU Press.

 NDU Press is unable to provide payment or royalty to authors.

-Articles should be between 3,000 and 5,000 words in length, not including endnotes.
+Articles should be 3,000 to 5,000 words in length, not including endnotes.

 1.2 Book Reviews

-NDU Press publishes reviews of recent and soon-to-be-released books of professional interest to members of the military and national security communities.
+NDU Press publishes reviews of recent and soon-to-be-published books of professional interest to members of the military and national security communities.
 Topics can include joint and integrated operations; national security policy and strategy; efforts to combat terrorism; homeland security; and developments in training and joint professional military education.
 Please follow our guidelines when considering a review.

 1.3 Letters to the Editor